If your cat has gone missing, there are a number of things you can do to help find your lost pet. Here are our top tips.

 - Share the poster on your own Facebook and encourage friends and family to do so.
 Post it on local and relevant Facebook groups, ensuring to abide by each group's rules on such posts.

 - Don't just share the poster on Facebook – tweet it, even if this means creating a Twitter account for this purpose alone.
 Include relevant and local hashtags in your tweet as this will widen your audience – for example #Greenwich or #SELondon.

 - Contact your local council and ask them to inform you of any road accident involving animals in your area.
-You can find a list of local councils here; http://directory.londoncouncils.gov.uk/
+You can find a list of local councils and their contact details here; http://directory.londoncouncils.gov.uk/

 - You can also register your pet as missing with the following websites: